 Name Description Auto Deploy Specify whether the stage-2 configuration must be automatically pushed to the device during ZTP process.
 The available options are Same as global settings Yes No Enabled for You can enable the stage-2 configuration template for all tenants, specific tenants, an SP administrator or an OpCo administrator.
 NOTE: Only users with SP administrator or OpCo administrator role can enable stage-2 configuration templates.
 The available options are: All Tenants-Select this option to enable stage-2 configuration template for all tenants.
 Both SP and OpCo administrators can view templates for all tenants by switching the scope to the specific tenant.
-By default, stage-2 configuration templates assigned to all tenants are automatically applied to any new tenant.
+By default, stage-2 configuration template assigned to all tenants are automatically applied to any new tenant.
 No Tenants-Select this option to enable stage-2 configuration template for an SP administrator or an OpCo administrator.
 An SP administrator can modify the stage-2 configuration template.
-An OpCo administrator can clone the stage-2 configuration template.
+An OpCo administrator can nodify the stage-2 configuration template.
 However, an OpCo administrator can clone the stage-2 configuration template and then modify the template.
-Selective Tenants-Select this option to enable stage-2 configuration template for a specific tenant.
+Selective Tenants-Select this option to enable stage-2 configuration template for specific tenant.
+A tenant administrator can view and manage stage-2 template for a specific tenant.
 When you select the Selective Tenants option, the Tenants section is displayed.
 Select one or more tenants.
 Click the greater-than icon (>) to move the selected tenant or tenants from the Available column to the Selected column.
 You can use the search icon on the top right of each column to search for tenant names.
+The default option is All Tenants.

-Table 71: Fields on the Add New Template Page (Continued)
+Table 72: Fields on the Add New Template Page (Continued)